Winnie Madikizela-Mandela Didn't Die, 'She Multiplied'

 She says the doek is a symbol of African womanhood, while also being understood by many as a symbol of subservience, worn by women who worked in white people's homes and were forced to cover their hair.

-"At the same time the doek is chic and trendy and many women wear it in a very modern way," she said.
-"So I think it operates on very many levels and I think what has been wonderful about photos and people wearing the doek.
+"At the same time, the doek is chic and trendy, and many women wear it in a very modern way," she said.
+"So I think it operates on very many levels, and I think what has been wonderful about photos and people wearing the doek.
 And if you look at the photos, they have the doek and they have the fist in the air" – just like Madikizela-Mandela.

 "Winnie Mandela was always good with the defiance," said Msimang.
 Take her refrain: "Amandla!
 Power to the people."

-"It means both that women are reclaiming the space and Africans are reclaiming the space and reclaiming what Winnie Mandela means to them," Msimang explained.
+"It means both that women are reclaiming the space and Africans are reclaiming the space and reclaiming what Winnie Mandela means to them," Msimang said.

-She says that Madikizela-Mandela always made the point that Nelson Mandela did not make her.
+She says that Madikizela-Mandela always made the point that anti-apartheid icon Nelson Mandela did not make her.
+(The couple was married for almost 40 years and divorced in 1996.)

 "She was an accomplished woman and freedom fighter in her own right and took instructions from nobody," Msimang said, "yet patriarchy besmirched her reputation."

 "Men who were involved in the armed struggle were held up as heroes.
 Winnie, who was also involved in the armed struggle, was portrayed as someone who had lost her way," said Msimang.
-"So I think there's a lot to be done about the double-standards and hypocrisy in talking about women's involvement in the liberation struggle.
+"So I think there's a lot to be done about the double standards and hypocrisy in talking about women's involvement in the liberation struggle.
 Winnie Mandela was a prime example of what happens to be women who speak too loudly and step out of line, as it were."

 To quote a saying — patriarchy is the gift which keeps giving.
 A national awakening appears to be blossoming in South Africa and is increasingly challenging that status quo.